nearform/titus/docs/contributing/README.md

 The documentation is served on `localhost:4000`.

 ### Serve in Other Ways
 Our documentation builds on the fly.
 All you need to do is serve the docs folder.
-Any program or cli tool used for serving a folder works - __as long as it can handle hash routing__.
+Any program or CLI tool used for serving a folder works - __as long as it can handle hash routing__.

 Another popular module to serve files is `serve` on npm.
 To run, with hash router support, enter the command: